 TIP #3: OCEAN VIEW BALCONY

 The ocean view rooms are angled west.
 They are lovely to look out in the morning and enjoy a cup of coffee.
 Or at night you can leave your door open and hear the soft live music from down below.
-But the afternoon sun is too bright and hot to enjoy.
+But keep in mind the afternoon sun is too bright and hot to really enjoy.

 TIP #4: CELEBRATIONS